RRZE-HPC/likwid/trunk/doc/applications/likwid-pin.md

 Selects the first two entries in the node affinity domain, thus CPUs 0 and 4
 </LI>
 <LI><CODE>-c E:N:2:1:2</CODE><BR>
-Selects 1 CPU in a row and skips 2 entries twice, thus we get CPUs 0 and 1
+Selects 1 CPU in a row and skips 1 entries thus we get CPUs 0 and 1
 </LI>
 <LI><CODE>-c E:N:4:2:4</CODE><BR>
 Selects in total 4 CPUs, 2 in a row with a stride of 4, thus CPUs 0,4,2,6